MirandaFayra/MirandaFayra/README.md

 _______________________________________________________________________________________________

-I'm  Architect and Urbanist in career transitioning to Web Development.I believe in technology and education as a catalyst for sustainable development.
+I'm  Architect and Urbanist in career transitioning to Web Development.
+I believe in technology and education as a catalyst for sustainable development.

 <br />